 6.2 Suspension for late payment.
 If any Fees are thirty (30) days or more overdue, Cookie Information may, without limiting its other rights and remedies, suspend its provision of the Services until such amounts are paid in full.

 6.2.1 Cookie Information shall notify the Customer in advance of its intention to suspend the Cookie Information Service for non-payment of undisputed Fees seven (7) days prior to any such suspension.

 6.2.2 Any such suspension of services shall not entitle the Customer to any refunds of prepayments, or if no prepayments are made, not be an excuse for payment of full Fees.

-6.2.3 Cookie Information will reinstate the services upon Customer’s payment of the outstanding Fees.
+6.2.3 Cookie Information will reinstate the services upon the Customer’s payment of the outstanding Fees.

 6.2.4 Notwithstanding the foregoing, Cookie Information shall not suspend the Services if the unpaid charges are subject to a reasonable and good faith dispute notified to Cookie Information in accordance with clause 5.8 and the Customer is cooperating diligently to resolve the dispute.

 7.1 Cookie Information Domains and Services.
-All content and materials available on Cookie Information Domains, including but not limited to text, graphics, website name, code, images, and logos are the intellectual property of Cookie Information and are protected by applicable copyright and trademark law.
-Any inappropriate use, including but not limited to the reproduction, distribution, display or transmission of any content on this site is strictly prohibited unless specifically authorized by Cookie Information.
+All content and materials available on Cookie Information Domains, including but not limited to text, graphics, website name, code, images, and logos, are the intellectual property of Cookie Information and are protected by applicable copyright and trademark law.
+Any inappropriate use, including but not limited to the reproduction, distribution, display or transmission of any content on this site, is strictly prohibited unless specifically authorised by Cookie Information.